 Transfer your emails and course materials from RMIT systems

-Once you graduate, RMIT is legally required to deactivate your student email account and cancel your access to RMIT systems such as Canvas.
+Once you graduate, RMIT is legally required to deactivate your student email account and cancel your access to RMIT systems.
 Unless you’re continuing your studies, you’ll lose access to all RMIT systems 24-48 hours after you graduate.